-DONA International is a well respected doula training organization.
-I have completed all requirements for certification, and I am currently waiting on the approval!
-DONA is the most well-known birth training program in hospitals.
+DONA (Doulas Of North America) International is a well-respected doula organization.
+I am a fully certified birth doula through DONA.
+DONA is the most well-known birth training program among hospitals.
 Professionalism and excellence are high priorities for DONA.
-I am proud to say I have trained with an amazing organization!
+I am proud to say I am certified through an amazing organization!

 Health Education (K-12)

 I am a mom of three young kids.
-I have worked with teen moms and have helped support and educate them as new parents.
+I have worked with teen moms supporting, encouraging and educating them as they transition into parenthood.
 I have taught Health Education in Burundi, Africa, and The Hague, Netherlands.
 I have been a substitute teacher in many different school districts in western and eastern Washington as a stay-at-home mom.
 I have been a lifeguard and swim instructor, and I have worked with at-risk youth at a summer camp.
 I love teaching!

 Planned Cesarean Option A: